Samuel Sloan (railroad executive)

 Samuel Sloan (December 25, 1817 – September 22, 1907) was an American politician, businessman and executive.
-He is most known for his tenure as the president of the Delaware, Lackawanna & Western Railroad (DL&W) for 32 years.
+He is most known for his tenure as the president of the Delaware, Lackawanna and Western Railroad (DL&W) for 32 years.

 Early life

 Samuel Sloan was born in Lisburn, County Down, Ireland to William and Elizabeth Sloan and moved to New York when he was one year old.
 He attended the Columbia College Preparatory school until he was 14, at the time of his father's death.
 After withdrawing, he became employed at an importing house in New York, eventually becoming the head of the firm.

 Career

 Sloan was elected as a Supervisor in Kings County (Brooklyn) in 1852, and was president of the Long Island College Hospital.
 He became a director of the Hudson River Railroad in 1855, left the importing business in 1857 and was elected to the New York State Senate, where he served for two years.

-He became a director of the Delaware, Lackawanna & Western Railroad in 1864, and became its president in 1867.
+He became a director of the Delaware, Lackawanna and Western Railroad in 1864, and became its president in 1867.
 Prior to accepting the DL&W Presidency, Sloan had declined an offer to become President of the New York and Harlem Railroad.
 He extended the DL&W rail lines, and the company achieved great success, in part due to the traffic generated for transport of anthracite coal mined in the railway's expanded territory.
 Passenger traffic also increased, particularly between New York City and the Pocono Mountains in Pennsylvania, a popular resort area.

 Sloan resigned from the DL&W presidency in 1899, but continued as chairman of the board.
 He served on the boards of banks, utilities and other companies.